ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

 1. Fix the bug from last time by opening an *issue*;
 2. Create a `CHANGELOG.md` file;
-3. Work on a new `demo` branch;
+3. Create and switch to a new `demo` branch;
 4. Create the `Shape`, `Sphere`, `World`, `Vec2d`, `HitRecord` types;
-5. Implement the `demo` command, in the way you prefer (you can look for a library to interpret the command line);
+5. Implement the `demo` command using your preferred method (you can look for a library to interpret the command line);
 6. Open a PR and update the `CHANGELOG.md` file.

 # Hints for C++

 # Hints for C++

--   If you like the command-line interface provided by Pytracer, have a look at the list of libraries available in the repository [Awesome C++ [CLI]](https://github.com/fffaraz/awesome-cpp?tab=readme-ov-file#cli).
+-   To replicate the command-line interface provided by Pytracer, check the libraries in [Awesome C++ [CLI]](https://github.com/fffaraz/awesome-cpp?tab=readme-ov-file#cli).

 -   To implement the `World` type, use [`make_shared`](https://www.cplusplus.com/reference/memory/make_shared/) and [`shared_ptr`](https://www.cplusplus.com/reference/memory/shared_ptr/): in this way, you avoid calling `new` and `delete` to create/destroy objects derived from `Shape`.
 (Both `new` and `delete` should be avoided whenever possible: they are rarely needed in real-world code!)